-GREAT informational site that links to many PSU resources, including several of the resources listed below.
-Personal Recommendation: Can be utilized along with eLion top 2 resources!
+GREAT informational site that links to many PSU resources, including several of the resources listed below!
+Personal Recommendation: Can be utilized along with eLion as your top, two advising resources.

 Your source for academic advising and academic information at Penn State.
-Personal Recommendation: The “Alpha Index” on the top left of the page has been particularly helpful to me.
+Personal Recommendation: The “Alpha Index” on the top left of the page can be particularly helpful.

-http://dus.psu.edu/students/start_search.html (for students who have completed 1 or more semesters)
+http://dus.psu.edu/students/start_search.html (for students who have completed one or more semesters)

-These sites assist exploratory students who would like to gain a better understanding of personal characteristics (i.e., interests, abilities, and values) and characteristics of academic programs to use this information in developing their educational plans.
+These sites assist exploratory students who would like to gain a better understanding of personal characteristics (i.e., interests, abilities, and values) and academic program characteristics to use in developing their educational plans.